When it comes to getting your business noticed, nothing compares with being at the top of Google when people search for your products and services.

 You also need authoritative backlinks.
 These are links from an external website to your own.
 Each link acts as a vote of confidence in your website and boosts your site’s credibility.
 Google wants to suggest websites that it trusts, and the backlink profile is one of the metrics that the platform uses.

 However, if these links are from low quality, spammy websites, this can hurt you.
 When it comes to backlinks, you only want links from relevant, high-quality sites.

 Building backlinks is difficult.
 Buying backlinks is a no-no. Instead, it’s better to earn backlinks.
 And to do this, you need content that’s link-worthy.
 For example, people regularly link to how-to videos, free resources and downloadable templates.

 Ask yourself – is your website providing helpful content?
 If not, backlinks will be hard to come by.
 You can use Google Search Console to review your backlinks and see where you stand.

 Improve your website ranking with Rapport Digital

-With ten years of experience providing SEO services across Bristol and Somerset, Rapport Digital can help you optimise your website ranking – whether it’s for a brand new or old site.
+With ten years of experience providing SEO services for accountants and accounting firms across the UK, Rapport Digital can help you optimise your website ranking – whether it’s for a brand new or old site.
 Contact us today to discover how we can create a customised approach to your business’s SEO – and help your website conquer Google!